rappasoft/laravel-livewire-tables/docs/introduction.md

 Welcome to the [Laravel Livewire Tables](https://github.com/rappasoft/laravel-livewire-tables) documentation!

-I will do my best to document all features and configurations of this plugin.
+We will do our best to document all features and configurations of this plugin.

 Laravel Livewire Tables is a plugin built for Laravel Livewire that allows you to create simple or advanced dynamic datatables.